arielsalminen/vue-design-system/README.md

 ## Build Setup

-[Vue.js Design System](https://github.com/viljamis/vue-design-system) is built on top of official Vue project templates that are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
+[Vue Design System](https://github.com/viljamis/vue-design-system) is built on top of official [Vue.js](https://vuejs.org) project templates that are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.

 To install dependencies, run: